 As a father, I have failed on many points.
 I treated my kids more like a nuisance than a vital part of my life.
 I suppose I got that from my father who told me he did not care to hang around small children.
 In family gatherings, he arranged for his grand kids to be cordoned off to some remote location and kept out of the way of the adults.

 I am asking this question to other fathers out there.
-Are your kids important enough for you to give up a preferred activity to spend time with your offspring: A fishing or hunting trip with your buddies, a vacation alone with your wife, or a trip to the bar before you come home or even later at night?
+Are your kids important enough for you to give up a preferred activity to spend time with your offspring?
+Like a fishing or hunting trip with your buddies, or a vacation alone with your wife.
+How about that trip to the bar before you come home or even later at night?

 If you are a single parent dad, does an occasional visit to your kids that live with your ex wife become a chore?
 I often see children alone with their father in a restaurant and I wonder how they feel.
-It’s kind of sad because the usual meaning of that scene is that there is one more broken home is on display for all to see.
+It’s kind of sad because the usual implications of that kind of scene is that one more broken home is on display for all to see.

 I wrote an earlier blog titled “My Father:A Relationship In Revolt” whereby I described the horrid relationship with my father.
-I told myself I did not want to be like him, but I think it happened in spite of my resistance.
+I told myself I did not want to be like him, but I think it happened in spite of my resistive efforts.

 I am fortunate that I was able to salvage my relationship with my son and two daughters in later years.
 They didn’t get much of me when they were young, but I bend over backwards now to help them any way that I can.